Welcome to a Micro Training with Mother Goose Time.

-Each month you receive 3 letters.
-In total, this makes 6 cards because you receive both the upper and lower case of the letters.
+Each month you receive three letters.
+In total, this makes six cards because you receive both the upper and lower case of the letters.

 To expand on the photo cards, you also receive 9 thematic vocabulary words each month to add to the cube or to your word wall.
 Again, the background color of the word card matches the beginning letter card.

-Next, you have 6 movement cards.
+Next, you have six movement cards.
 Each card describes a fun way to review one of the basic concepts of the month.
 This includes the number, letters, shape and color.

 You will see in the Farm unit on Lesson 7, page 27 that you receive the Emotion Cards.
 Today, children will imagine they are cows, roll the cube and then move around the room like a cow with this emotion.

-Great – so you have all these cards even just after 2 months of receiving Mother Goose Time… but how will you keep them organized?
+Great!
+So you have all these cards even just after two months of receiving Mother Goose Time.
+But how will you keep them organized?
 Here is how to make a filing box.